 - 1. Prior to ordination, a Si Quis is proclaimed in the parish(es) which have provided a recommendation for candidacy and is submitted to the Bishop's office by the Rector of that parish certifying that there was no formal objection made. - 2.
 The potential ordinand is required to attend a pre-ordination retreat. - 3.
 Newly ordained clergy must participate in the post-ordination training program, Starting Well.
-Attendance at other programmes (such as New 2 Niagara) may also be mandated. - 4.
+Attendance at other programs may also be mandated. - 4.
+Within the first two years of ordination, clergy must complete the Anglican Polity and Missional Preaching courses offered through the Niagara School for Missional Leadership. - 5.
 The new clergy meet regularly with their appointed supervisor for ongoing evaluation and spiritual growth.
-The Bishop may consult with the supervisors. - 5.
-New mentors may be assigned for at least a two-year period.
+The Bishop may consult with the supervisors. - 6.
+Mentors may be assigned for a period of time.